 Mindfulness practices are increasingly being researched and used in therapies to help patients cope with negative experiences more effectively.
 Decreases in anxiety and psychological distress are experienced when patients take up meditative practices which take their mind away from that which is causing them distress and puts them into the present moment where they can experience what is currently going on within them and around them.

-A huge advantage to this type of therapy is that anyone can learn it and it reduces or eliminates the need for traditional medication based treatments which often have very undesirable side-effects.
+A huge advantage to this type of therapy is that anyone can learn it and it reduces or eliminates the need for traditional medication-based treatments which often have very undesirable side-effects.
 Mindfulness has long been used by traditions such as Buddhism and is regarded as a powerful tool to maintain physical, mental, emotional, and spiritual health.
-It is therefore viewed as an essential tool to preserve the vitality and overall well-being of a person and preventing the onset of dis-ease.
+It is therefore viewed as an essential tool to preserve the vitality and overall well-being of a person and prevent the onset of dis-ease.

-For most people our mind is the primary source of information.
-However, our minds can only operate with information from the physical world and are therefore only capable of analyzing and processing a very limited amount of information based on the restrictions of being in this physical reality.
+For most people, our mind is the primary source of information.
+However, our minds can only operate with information from the physical world and are therefore only capable of analyzing and processing a very limited amount of information.
 The mind cannot understand and analyze what it does not know.
-Science has limited life in our world to a set of ‘demonstrable and definable facts,’ and what cannot be understood within this context is dismissed as unverifiable and therefore considered not real.
+Science has’ limited’ life in our world to a set of ‘demonstrable and definable facts,’ and what cannot be understood within this context is dismissed as unverifiable and therefore considered not real.

 This does not mean that intuition is not real, it just means that science has yet to evolve enough to be able to understand something that it currently does not acknowledge exists.
 The scientific knowledge of today is vastly greater than that of 100 years ago and will, with time, continue to evolve to encompass much more than the scientists of today currently can verify.

-To see beyond what we currently understand, we must learn to feel with our heart to begin to comprehend the spiritual realms that operate outside of our limited five sensors.
-As individuals, we can accept that these realms exist and that greater knowledge is available to us.
-By acting upon a feeling when we receive it, we can begin to strengthen the connection to our metaphysical selves.
+To see beyond what we currently understand, we must learn to feel with our hearts to begin to comprehend the ‘energetic realms’ that operate outside of our limited five sensors.
+As individuals, if we can accept that these realms exist and that greater knowledge is available to us, then by acting upon a feeling when we receive it, we can begin to strengthen our connection to our metaphysical selves.

 Also, by placing faith in this higher-SELF and seeking answers from it, we begin to receive clearer indications as to when we are truly doing actions that benefit our higher purpose.
 Begin asking, when uncertain, which action to take.
 “Which one of these options best aligns with my highest good or higher purpose?”
 Wait for an answer, and when received, act upon it!
 Intuition is like a muscle in this respect- the more often it is used, it stronger it will become.